-As a botanist, you study plants and apply your knowledge to teaching and research in agriculture, horticulture, land use planning, conservation, forestry, and medicine.
-You study the smallest pollen grains to the largest trees.
-You play an important role in environmental stewardship, particularly through contributions to conservation, sustainable practices, and remediation.
+Botanists study plants and apply knowledge to teaching and research in agriculture, horticulture, land use planning, conservation, forestry, and medicine.
+They study the smallest pollen grains to the largest trees.
+They play an important role in environmental stewardship, particularly through contributions to conservation, sustainable practices, and remediation.
 Botanists often choose to specialize in a particular area of plant research, for example pathology, plant physiology, or plant taxonomy.
 (Adapted from Eco.ca)

 U of M Academic Calendar

 The Academic Calendar & Catalogue outlines program admission and course requirements.
 Use the left menu to navigate to a specific faculty and program.
 To determine which degree path suits your unique occupational goals, speak with a Career Consultant.
 For support with course registration and academic issues, speak with an Academic Advisor.

 Faculty and Department Homepages